Yoga Teacher Training Course in Rishikesh India | Gurukul Yogashala

 What Is Mindful Eating in Yoga?

 Mindful eating means paying full attention to the food you eat—being present in the moment without any judgment.
 It’s about noticing the taste, smell, texture, and the whole experience of eating.
-This practice is not about counting calories, carbs, fat, or protein.
+This practice is not about counting calories, carbs, fat or protein.
 The main goal of mindful eating is not weight loss, though many people naturally end up eating less and feeling healthier with it.
-The true purpose is to enjoy each bite, appreciate the food, and be fully present while eating.
+The true purpose is to enjoy each bite, appreciate the food and be fully present while eating.

 Why Mindful Eating Is Essential in a Yogic Lifestyle